Clarity

 Today

-Tasks in Today stage should be clear and well defined - any tasks that are unclear, and you can not accomplish should never be placed in Today.
+Tasks in Today stage should be clear and well defined - any tasks that are unclear and you cannot accomplish should never be placed in Today.
 This will help you keep focused and eliminate uncertainty about what you need to accomplish.

 Current Week

-This stage should contain all tasks you should be working on during the current week, but not Today.
+This stage should contain all the tasks you should be working on during the current week, but not Today.
 This stage serves as the primary source for tasks you need to accomplish during each day of the week.
 You should try to keep the number of tasks in this stage realistic - tasks you are not certain about accomplishing during this week should be moved to Next Week or Later.
-Tasks in this stage are generally sourced from the Next Week or New.
+Tasks in this stage are generally sourced from either Next Week or New.

 Next Week

-This stage is similar to the Current Week, but contains all the tasks you should accomplish during Next Week.
+This stage is similar to Current Week, but contains all the tasks you should accomplish during Next Week.
 Tasks in this stage are generally sourced from New or Later.

 New

-You are free to bypass this stage if you already know when the task should be accomplished and what the task is about and no information is missing for you to accomplish the task.
+You are free to bypass this stage if you already know when the task should be accomplished and what the task is about, and no information is missing for you to accomplish the task.
 You should not move tasks out of New if the task is not clearly defined and you cannot clarify, for example, because an outside dependency prevents you from doing so.

 You should avoid moving tasks from New to Today.
 As a general rule, once Today has begun you should try your best to not change it, if at all possible.
 This will help keep yourself on track with your own daily commitments.